IoT device security – 5 key measures

 Another method to secure communication includes allocating each device a unique identity via digital certificates or private keys, which helps optimise authentication and offers better protection.
 This enables manufacturers to share firmware updates and data to specific devices securely, and assists in the authenticity verification of incoming data from the devices.

-it is time to get serious about IoT device security!
+It is time to get serious about IoT device security!

 IoT smart devices are everywhere and are becoming more mature every day.
 IoT security needs to catch up to the current trends, and at the same pace.